Mathematical Game Theory: A New Approach: Monge vectors and supermodularity

 \begin{remark} Note the fine point of Theorem~\ref{t.Monge-algorithm}, which in the language of submodularity says: \emph{$(N,c)$ is a submodular cost game if and only if \emph{all} \textsc{Monge} vectors $x^\pi$ lie in $\core^*(c)$.}

 Network connection games are typically \emph{not} submodular.
-Yet, the particular cost distribution vector discussed in Section~\ref{sec:network-games} does lie in $\core^*(c)$, as the ambitious reader is invited to demonstrate. \end{remark}
+Yet, the particular greedy cost distribution vector discussed in Section~3.3 does lie in $\core^*(c)$, as the ambitious reader is invited to demonstrate. \end{remark}

-\begin{remark} Because of the \textsc{Monge} algorithm, sub- and supermodular functions play a prominent role in the field of discrete optimiziation\footnote{\emph{cf.} \textsc{S. Fujishige (2005)}, \emph{Submodular Functions and Optimization}, 2nd ed., Annals of Discrete Mathematics 58}.
+\begin{remark} Because of the \textsc{Monge} algorithm, sub- and supermodular functions play a prominent role in the field of discrete optimiziation\footnote{see, \emph{e.g.}, \textsc{S. Fujishige}~\cite{Fujishige2005}}.
 In fact, many results of discrete optimization have a direct interpretation in the theory of cooperative games.
 Conversely, the model of cooperative games often provides conceptual insight into the structure of discrete optimization problems. \end{remark}

 \begin{remark}[Greedy algorithm] The \emph{Monge} algorithm, applied to linear programs with core-type constraints is also known as the \emph{greedy algorithm} in discrete optimization. \end{remark}